Renddslow/today-flatland-church/content/cards/groups.md

 title: 'Life Groups'
 ---

-Connect with a group of people who are passionate about moving to the center together.
+Connect with people who are passionate about moving to the center.